Top 10 Best Seinen Manga to Read

 Akira’s contribution:

-Considered one of the pillars of Japanese cyberpunk , Akira depicts a dark future marked by political disorder, dangerous scientific experiments, and youthful anger.
-Beyond its scenes of car chases and mass destruction, the manga questions the limits of science, moral responsibility, and the quest for power.
-Its revolutionary aesthetic, combined with edgy storytelling, makes it a seinen classic.
+Considered one of the pillars ofcyberpunkJapanese, Akira depicts a dark future, marked by political disorder, dangerous scientific experiments and the anger of youth.
+Beyond its scenes of chase and mass destruction, the manga questions the limits of science, moral responsibility and the quest for power.
+Its revolutionary aesthetic, combined with nervous storytelling, makes it a seinen classic.

 For whom?

-For anyone interested in exploring the fundamentals of modern manga culture and the early days of cyberpunk, Akira remains compelling and relevant decades after its release, whether in print or through the acclaimed animated film.
+For anyone wishing to discover the basics of modern manga culture and the beginnings of cyberpunk.
+Even decades after its release, Akira remains current and fascinating, whether on paper or via the famous animated film.

 The concept: